Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Utility measure

 \subsection{Within pattern utility measure}

-Another approach for evaluating the synthetic data utility is to compare the induced distributions over the county labels within each pattern to the distribution in the original data.
+Another approach for evaluating the synthetic data utility is to compare the induced distributions of the synthesized data records over the county labels within each pattern to the distribution for the original data.
 Recall that we define a pattern as a unique composition of non-geographic variables, as \{Gender, Income, Age\}, and there are 40 patterns in the CE data sample.
+Our synthesizers are constructed as Bayesian hierarchical models where the prior distributions over parameters will induce ``smoothing" of the real data distribution in the resulting synthetic data by both smoothing over local features in the real data distribution and inducing distortion through shrinking.
+The shrinking occurs under both synthesizers through the co-clustering of data records, which are then generated from the same distribution.
 Since the partially synthetic CE datasets have only the county label synthesized, evaluating the preservation of distributional characteristics of county label within each pattern is of particular interest.
 This utility measure is within pattern, or local.